crownstack-guidelines/crownstack-guidelines/_posts/2017-06-12-firebase-crash-report.md

 - Firebase
 ---

 Crash Reporting is an important feature nowadays.
-It is used to know that when your app get crashed and which type of error occurred.
+It is used to know that when your app gets crashed and which type of error occurred.
 There are many tools such as Acra, Sentry, etc. `Firebase Crash Reporting` is one of them.

-`Firebase Crash Reporting` generate detail error report of application.
-It recieves automatic crash reports just you have to integrate(easy to use).
-Error takes few minutes(about 20 minutes according to the Firebase docs), to appear on Crash Reporting console.
+`Firebase Crash Reporting` generate detail error report of application which takes few minutes(about 20 minutes according to the Firebase docs), to appear on Crash Reporting console.
+Also, it is super easy to integrate.

 ## Improve application by Firebase Crash Report

-A good application have less crash.
-It's hard to find all crash in the application at testing.
-There may be many untold crashes.
-My application was suffering from many crashes.
-I got lots of bad review .
-It was hard to find all the crash in testing environment.
-Then used `Firebase Crash Reporting` to track crashe in my application.
-Whenever a crash occured it send the crash report on firebase and notified me on my emailId.
-It help me to solve those crashes and making application crash free.
+A good application has few crashes.
+It's hard to find all crash in the application while testing.
+There might be many undiscovered crashes during testing phase.
+Use of `Firebase Crash Reporting` to track crashes in application is recommended and whenever a crash occurs it sends the crash report on firebase and notified developer on his/her emailId.
+It helps me to solve those crashes and making application crash free.

-## Explore Crash Report
+## Exploring Crash Report

-User can have version and error type specific crash reports.
+following are the few items which firebase provides.

-* `Instances` number of error which occurred.
+* `Instances` number of errors occurred.
-* `Users imapacted` number of users who experienced an error.
+* `Users impacted` number of users who experienced an error.
 * `Issues` number of Issues.
-Group of exception with similar stacktrace known as `Cluster`
+Group of exception with similar stack trace known as `Cluster`
-* `Error-free users` user percent who haven't encounter error.
+* `Error-free users` user percent who haven't encounter an error.
-* `Versions` version of app on which crash occoured.
+* `Versions` version of the app on which crash occurred.
 * `Stack trace` abbreviated version of the stack trace.

 <img src="/static/firebase_crash_report.png" alt="Drawing" style="width: 600px;"/>